hackclub/hackclub/workshops/login_auth/README.md

 Add below two lines of code in the `if` condition of the above code.

 ```javascript
 document.getElementById("user_div").style.display = "block";
 document.getElementById("login_div").style.display = "none";
 ```

-So, the code looks like this
+So the code should look like this:

 ```javascript
 firebase.auth().onAuthStateChanged(function(user) {